Are you are considering, or new to home education?

 - Homeschooling is not restricted to the home.
 It can take place everywhere/anywhere.

-- Homeschooling is not having little contact with others (such as in lockdowns).
-It is forming authentic relationships with children of all ages.
+- Homeschooling is not having little contact with others.
+It is forming authentic relationships with children of all ages, and people from all walks of life.

 - Homeschooling is not spending large blocks of time only learning from a screen and workbooks.
 It is an open world of intentional learning in many styles and methods.